TABLE OF CONTENTS

 If you haven’t set up a website yet, the first thing you’ll need is a domain name, so people can find your website and email you.
 You’ll need hosting to “publish” your site to the internet.
 While some services specialize in one or service or the other, many top domain registrars also offer hosting.

 Finding a domain name that’s available for your business can be frustrating.
 Here are some ideas that could help (and some things to avoid):

 1. Check out other domain extensions.
 Although most .com domains have already been purchased, there are dozens of other top-level domain (TLD) extensions available.
 Some popular ones include .co, .io, .fm and .net.
 Use domai.nr to find available domains.

 2. Add prefix or suffixes.
 Try adding a prefix or suffix to your brand name that reflects what you are offering.
 Here are some suggestions:

-o [product type]
+o [product type] o first